ChuanMeng/RLT4Reranking/README.md

 metrics=("rankllama-1000-ndcg@10-eet-alpha-0.001-beta0" "rankllama-1000-ndcg@10-eet-alpha-0.001-beta1" "rankllama-1000-ndcg@10-eet-alpha-0.001-beta2")
 models=("choppy" "attncut" "mmoecut")

-# training on dl19 and inference on dl20
+# train a model on dl19, and infer it on dl20
 for retriever in "${retrievers[@]}" do
 	for metric in "${metrics[@]}"